Jorge-Nerd/project-Secret_Word.io/README.md

 🎈The technologies that were used were:
  🎁React js using Hooks: UseStates, UseRef, UseEffect

-🎇To initialize the page we used css animation
+🎇To stylle the page we used css animation